-- The purposes of the two laws are different (child protection versus rehabilitating adolescents and holding them accountable). - Juvenile delinquency adjudications (trials) require more stringent requirements (with statutory reinforcement of the "Juvenile 7 Rights"-see Chapter 11). - The required standard of proof for juvenile delinquency adjudications is higher (beyond a reasonable doubt-see Chapters 11 and 12). - More and specific, tailored, statutory "doors" (using "informal adjustment, consent decrees, and various court orders") are desirable for adolescents and young adults to participate in services, programs, and activities, whether for therapeutic and/or cultural purposes-see Chapters 15, 17, and 19). - The juvenile delinquency dispositions are different and may be more severe thus requiring special protections for youth (restitution, etc. and placement in a secure juvenile detention facility, in addition to placement in the home with protective supervision, kin and foster care placements, and guardianships-see Chapters 20 and 21).
+- The purposes of the two laws are different (child protection versus rehabilitating adolescents and holding them accountable). - Juvenile delinquency adjudications (trials) require more stringent requirements (with statutory reinforcement of the "Juvenile 8" Rights-see Chapter 11: Rights in Juvenile Proceedings). - The required standard of proof for juvenile delinquency adjudications is higher (beyond a reasonable doubt-see Chapter 11: Rights in Juvenile Proceedings and Chapter 12: Evidentiary Rules in Juvenile Proceedings). - More and specific, tailored, statutory "doors" (using "informal adjustment, consent decrees, and various court orders") are desirable for adolescents and young adults to participate in services, programs, and activities, whether for therapeutic and/or cultural purposes-see Chapter 15: Informal Adjustment in Juvenile Proceedings, Chapter 17: Presenting Officer/Prosecutor and Consent Decrees, and Chapter 19: Predisposition Studies in Juvenile Proceedings. - The juvenile delinquency dispositions are different and may be more severe thus requiring special protections for youth (restitution, etc. and placement in a secure juvenile detention facility, in addition to placement in the home with protective supervision, kin and foster care placements, and guardianships-see Chapter 20: Disposition in Juvenile Proceedings and Chapter 21: Nondelinquency Proceedings-Status Offenses/Family in Need of Services (FINS)).

 A second and related decision in designing and drafting your juvenile law is whether to include two separate processes, one for juvenile offenders and one for status offenders (note that family-in-need-of-services [FINS] process is a type of "status offender" process and may be preferred as it prioritizes precourt services to youth and their families).
 We recommend that tribes design and include both processes in their juvenile law.
-While the purposes, rights, and doors to services, programs, and activities are the same, status offenders are treated differently in the following ways for the following reasons (see Chapter 21):

-- The disposition options for status offenders are much more limited (legal custody may only be transferred temporarily, e.g., for thirty days). - Placement outside of home, kin or other responsible adult placements, or foster care is limited to "juvenile shelter facilities" (such as shelters, halfway houses, group homes, etc.-placement in secure juvenile detention facilities and adult penal facilities is prohibited, even with sight and sound separation).
+While the purposes, rights, and doors to services, programs, and activities may be the same, status offenders are treated differently in the following ways for the following reasons (see Chapter 21: Nondelinquency Proceedings-Status Offenses/Family in Need of Services (FINS)):

-• The disposition orders automatically terminate after a short period of time, for example, thirty days with one possible extension of ninety days.
+- The disposition options for status offenders are much more limited (legal custody may only be transferred temporarily, e.g., for thirty days). - Placement outside of home, kin or other responsible adult placements, or foster care is limited to "juvenile shelter facilities" (such as shelters, halfway houses, and group homes placement in secure juvenile detention facilities and adult penal facilities is prohibited, even with sight and sound separation). - The disposition orders automatically terminate after a short period of time, for example, thirty days with one possible extension of ninety days.